sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 === Schedule ===

-There will be a few talks and tutorials in the mornings but most of the time will be devoted to working on Sage code.
+There will be a tutorials and talks in the mornings and working groups in the afternoons.
 A precise schedule is yet to be determined.

 Conference activities will begin Thursday morning and conclude Sunday afternoon.